zaber04/ip-address-manager/README.md

 ## Communication

 We are using `json` as ommunication protocol due to size of the app.
 However, if there is lots of intercommunicating services, we will use `gRPC` to reduce transmission latency.

+## Authentication Microservice

+1. Responsible for user authentication and token management.
+2. Handles user login, issues authentication tokens, and supports token refresh.
+3. Ensures that all subsequent requests to other microservices require a valid authenticated token.
+4. Manages user sessions and token expiration.

+## Gateway Microservice

+1. Receives all incoming requests
+2. Rate limits requests

+## IpHandler Microservice

+1. Stores IP
+2. Updates IP
+3. Shows IP list
+4. Maintains IP history
+5. Maintains users actions log as "audit log" for each session

+We didn't use a seperate "Audit Log Microservice" due to small number of functionality and direct depency on "ip update".